Rust (color)

-Rust is an orange-brown color resembling iron oxide.
-It is a commonly used color in stage lighting and appears roughly the same color as photographic safelights when used over a standard tungsten light source.
+Rust is a red color resembling iron oxide red.
+It is a commonly used color on cars and appears roughly the same color as photographic safelights when used over a standard tungsten light source.

 The first recorded use of rust as a color name in English was in 1692.

 Origin

 Rust is named after the resulting phenomenon of the oxidation of iron.
 The word 'rust' finds its etymological origins in the Proto-Germanic word rusta, which translates to "redness."
 The word is closely related to the term "ruddy," which also refers to a reddish coloring in an object.